-1. Why is the SEC only for employees aged 55 and above?
-Can it be extended to younger workers?
+1. Why was the SEC only for employees aged 55 and above?
+Why couldn’t it have been extended to younger workers?

 In general, employment rates of older workers have increased over the years.
-The current and extended SEC is tiered by employees' age to provide stronger support for employers hiring Singaporeans in the older age bands, where employment rates are lower.
+SEC was tiered by employees' age to provide stronger support for employers hiring Singaporeans in the older age bands, where employment rates are lower.

 2. I am self-employed and have made contributions to my Medisave account.
 Am I eligible for the SEC?

-No. The SEC is only paid to employers who have made qualifying CPF contributions for their eligible employees.
+No. The SEC was only paid to employers who have made qualifying CPF contributions for their eligible employees.
 Hence, self-employed persons are not eligible for the SEC.
-However, if you employ eligible Singaporean employees, you may receive the SEC based on the mandatory CPF contributions that you have made for them.
+However, if you employed eligible Singaporean employees, you may receive the SEC based on the mandatory CPF contributions that you have made for them.

-3. What is the rationale for extending SEC to employers who hire persons with disabilities (PWDs), especially those aged below 55?
+3. What was the rationale for extending SEC to employers who hire persons with disabilities (PWDs), especially those aged below 55?

-The SEC covers persons with disabilities (PWDs), including those aged below 55.
-This is intended to encourage employers to provide gainful employment for PWDs, so that more PWDs can enter the workforce and be active and independent.
+The SEC covered persons with disabilities (PWDs), including those aged below 55.
+This was intended to encourage employers to provide gainful employment for PWDs, so that more PWDs can enter the workforce and be active and independent.